swethavs/Agile510/ReadMe.txt

 git checkout FTPClientAgile
-Now the correct project structure will be ready to execute the project Import the cloned project in IntelliJ or Elipse using pom.xml Go to -> Run -> Edit Configuration  ->click on "+" symbol , add new application name- FTPClientDemo Main Class - FTPClientDemo
+Now the correct project structure will be ready to execute the project Import the cloned project in IntelliJ or Elipse using pom.xml Go to -> Run -> Edit Configuration  ->click on "+" symbol , add new application name- FTPConnectDemo Main Class - FTPConnectDemo
 Program Arguments -> linux.cs.pdx.edu 22 userID Password
 Choose Proper Working Directory
 Click on Apply
+Pass your arguments using ftp.properties file(set UserID , Password)
-Do on Run -> Click Run Application
+Click on Run -> Click Run Application
 FTP Client gets connected.
 Enter the following commands to carry out various functions- ls --> to list directories.